 If you are a UK taxpayer, you can Gift Aid your membership fee - please download a Gift Aid form and return it to us.

 If you would like to get involved in the work of The Friends of St Ann's Well we have different WORKING GROUPS covering various aspects of our work.

 Throughout the year, the Events Team puts on a wide variety of events, attracting people from across the City.
 These events support local artists, crafters and performers as well as the Artists Open Houses.
-The Spring Festival sees thousands of people flooding in to enjoy live music, art, dance, circus skills and many other attractions aimed at adults and children.
 Help with ideas, planning, collecting boxes or assisting musicians and performers is always needed.
 From Theatre in the Park to the Christmas Market there is something to suit all interests.

 The enthusiastic Wildlife Group is key to ensuring that the Park’s plants and wildlife flourish.
 The changing seasons bring many different challenges and new suggestions for improving diversity and the environment are always welcome.
-Volunteers provide practical help by gardening or why not join one of the walking groups such as the Dawn Chorus walk or the RSPB wild bird count?
+Volunteers help planting wildflowers, the RSPB annual bird count.
 There is always something new in nature to learn and people are very happy to share friendly help and advice.